ifsm/apollon/README.md

 * Self-Organizing Map

 ## 1. Installation
 Download apollon or clone this repository.
-Navigate the packages root directory and install apollon using pip.
+Navigate the package's root directory and install apollon using pip.
 ```
 cd path/to/apollon_repo